Descent and \'etale-Brauer obstructions for 0-cycles: Some applications

 A very similar proof to that of Theorem \ref{univt} (2), together with Theorem \ref{hw}, yields the following immediate statement for 0-cycles in the spirit of Theorem \ref{hw}, albeit with the usual restrictions on the Brauer groups.

 \begin{thm} Let $X$ be a smooth, proper, geometrically integral variety over $k$.
 Let $f: Y \to X$ be a torsor under a $k$-torus $T$.
-Assume that $\Br X/\Br_0 X$ is finite and that there is some finite extension $F/k$ such that $\res_{l/k} : \Br X/ \Br_0 X \to \Br(X_l)/ \Br_0(X_l)$ is surjective for all finite extensions $l/k$ linearly disjoint from $F$ over $k$.
-Then, for any integer $d \in \Z$, for any positive integer $n$, and for any finite subset $S' \subset \Omega_k$ of places of $k$, we have that $(z_v)_v \in \Z_0^d(X_{\A_k})^{\Br}$ implies that there exists some $(u_v)_v \in \Z_0^d(X_{\A_k})^{f, \Br_{nr}}$ such that $z_v$ and $u_v$ have the same image in $\CH_0(X_{k_v})/n$ for all $v \in S'$. \end{thm}
+Assume that $\Br X/\Br_0 X$ is finite and that there is some finite extension $F/k$ such that $\res_{l/k} : \Br X/ \Br_0 X \to \Br_{nr}(X_l)/ \Br_0(X_l)$ is surjective for all finite extensions $l/k$ linearly disjoint from $F$ over $k$.
+Then, for any integer $d \in \Z$, for any positive integer $n$, and for any finite subset $S' \subset \Omega_k$ of places of $k$, we have that $(z_v)_v \in \Z_0^d(X_{\A_k})^{\Br_{nr}}$ implies that there exists some $(u_v)_v \in \Z_0^d(X_{\A_k})^{f, \Br_{nr}}$ such that $z_v$ and $u_v$ have the same image in $\CH_0(X_{k_v})/n$ for all $v \in S'$. \end{thm}

-\emph{Acknowledgements.} The authors would like to thank David Harari and Olivier Wittenberg for insightful comments on a draft of this paper.
-During part of this work, FB was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant 840684.
+\emph{Acknowledgements.} The authors would like to thank David Harari, Olivier Wittenberg, and the anonymous referee for insightful comments on a draft of this paper.
+They are also immensely grateful to Olivier Wittenberg for providing a proof of Proposition \ref{prop: Wittenberg} and Proposition \ref{prop: Olivier2}.
+During part of this work, FB was supported by the European Union’s Horizon 2020 research and programme under the Marie Sklodowska-Curie grant 840684.